Code-Institute-Submissions/haydal810-Milestone-Project-1/README.md

 ### External CSS Code

 External CSS code was taken from the following sources:
-- The CSS code for the footer Social Media Icons taken from codemyui.com
+- The CSS code for the footer Social Media Icons taken from www.codemyui.com
 - The CSS code for the hover effect on the Nav Bar was taken from https://github.com/IanLunn

 ### Acknowledgements

 - I received inspiration for this project from https://reeksdistrict.com/
-- I'd like to thank my mentor, Antonija Šimić, for her uselful and constructive feedback throughout the Milestone Project
+- I'd like to thank my mentor, Antonija Šimić, [Github](https://github.com/tonkec) for her useful and constructive feedback throughout the Milestone Project
-- I'd like to thank Anna Greaves (Lead Student) and Simen Daehlin for their feedback and guidence on Slack, when I hit a code wall.
+- I'd like to thank Anna Greaves (Lead Student - Code Institute) and Simen Daehlin (Code Institute Mentor on Slack) for their feedback and guidence on Slack, when I hit a code wall.

 ### The content of this Website is for educational purposes only.
 Thank you.